hct2/pvm/README.md

   readable report with aligned columns.

 - A "discoverable" CLI.
 For example:
-  - "pvm" by itself will be give you a list of all possible commands.
+  - `pvm` by itself will be give you a list of all possible commands.
-  - "pvm query lpar" will give you a list of all "query lpar" commands.
+  - `pvm query lpar` will give you a list of all `query lpar` commands.

 - A CLI which can be abbreviated (as long as each argument is un-ambiguous).
-  For example, "pvm query lpar virtual fc" can be abbreviated to "pvm q lpar virt fc" or even "pvm q l v f".
+  For example, `pvm query lpar virtual fc` can be abbreviated to `pvm q lpar virt fc` or even `pvm q l v f`.

 - No need to install any other Perl modules; Uses only Perl 5.8 Core modules supplied with AIX 5.3 and above.